yl305237731/AdvancedEAST.pytorch/README.md

-# This rep is pytorch re-implementation of [AdvancedEast](https://github.com/huoyijie/AdvancedEAST), and the project structure reference from [DBNet.pytorch](https://github.com/WenmuZhou/DBNet.pytorch)
+# This repo is pytorch re-implementation of [AdvancedEast](https://github.com/huoyijie/AdvancedEAST), and the project structure reference from [DBNet.pytorch](https://github.com/WenmuZhou/DBNet.pytorch)

+## new feature

+* more backbone
+* tensorboard
+* eval recall, precision, fmeasure
+* online dataloader

 ## Data Preparation